Theses

 Theoretical part of the task:

-• Standard methods for calculating the cost of capital use realized returns as an approximation for expected future returns.
-Implicit cost of capital offer an alternative in which the estimator for the cost of capital is derived implicitly and ex ante from a valuation model.
+• Standard procedures for determining the cost of capital use realized returns as an approximation for expected future returns.
+Implied cost of capital offers an alternative where the estimate for the cost of capital is derived implicitly and ex ante from a valuation model.

 • Derive the cost of capital model according to Ohlson and Juettner-Nauroth (2005).

-• The cost of capital model above requires forecasts of earnings.
-Explain how earnings can be estimated via regression using the model of Hou et al. (2012).
-Additionally, address advantages and disadvantages for using estimates from analysts as alternative.
+• The cost of capital model requires earnings forecasts.
+Explain how earnings can be estimated using the model by Hou et al. (2012).
+Additionally, address the advantages and disadvantages in comparison to analyst estimates.

 Empirical part of the task: